-The Journal of Northwest Anthropology began as Northwest Anthropological Research Notes out of the University of Idaho by Deward E. Walker, Jr., who recognized the need for a regional journal to serve the Pacific Northwest anthropological community.
-The first NARN was co-edited by Walker and James A. Goss, with the assistance of a distinguished group of associate editors.
+The Journal of Northwest Anthropology began in 1967 as Northwest Anthropological Research Notes and was published out of the University of Idaho by Deward E. Walker, Jr. The first NARN was published in 1967 and was co-edited by Walker and James A. Goss, with the assistance of a distinguished group of associate editors.

 In 1969, Walker left Idaho for the University of Colorado, and Roderick Sprague (University of Idaho) replaced James Goss as co-editor.

 It wasn't until 2002 that Northwest Anthropological Research Notes changed its name to the Journal of Northwest Anthropology.

 When Sprague retired in 2005, JONA was no longer published at the Univeristy of Idaho.
 He continued publishing the journal out of his home with his wife, Linda Sprague, helping him with the logistics.

 Darby C. Stapp joined Walker and Sprague as a co-editor in 2009.
 Two years later his editorial duties increased with the passing of Sprague.